Postpartum Health Care: What to Expect After Having a Baby

 Postpartum Depression

 The transition from being pregnant to your postpartum recovery brings with it a variety of new symptoms and questions.
-Postpartum depressions, also known as postnatal depressions or PND is common.
+Postpartum depression, also known as postnatal depressions or PND is common.
 And what I want you to know is that you are not alone and there is help available.

 You should not feel ashamed or alone.
 I want you to know that postpartum depression is not your fault, and it affects many mamas.
 The only way to feel better so you can care for yourself is to talk to a professional who can help.